DKT International

 DKT International (DKT) is a charitable non-profit organization that promotes family planning and HIV prevention through social marketing.
 The Washington, D.C.–based DKT was founded in 1989 by Phil Harvey and operates in over 100 countries in Africa, Asia, and Latin America.
 Its revenue largely comes from sales of low-cost contraceptives.
-In 2024, DKT sold 926.1 million condoms, 132.4 million units of oral contraceptives, 44.9 million injectable contraceptives, 29.5 million emergency contraceptives and 6 million intrauterine devices (IUDs), among other products, in over 100 countries.
-This is equivalent to 67.3 million couple years of protection (CYPs), making DKT one of the largest private providers of contraceptives in the developing world.
+In 2025, DKT sold 1 billion condoms, 136.6 million units of oral contraceptives, 37.3 million injectable contraceptives, 34.3 million emergency contraceptives and 6 million intrauterine devices (IUDs), among other products, in over 100 countries.
+This is equivalent to 70 million couple years of protection (CYPs), making DKT one of the largest private providers of contraceptives in the developing world.
 The average cost per CYP is below US$1.
 DKT's marketing strategies have included advertising, creating location-specific brands, working with social networks and militaries, and targeting high-risk groups.
 DKT also works with health workers and clinics that provide family planning products, information, and services.
-Charity Navigator has given DKT a four-star rating for its finances, with 96.5% of its budget going towards programs and 3.4% towards headquarters expenses and fund raising in 2019.
+Charity Navigator has given DKT a four-star rating for its finances.
+In 2024, 52.3% of DKT's expenses went to program costs, 44% to the cost of contraceptives, 1.6% to headquarters expenses, and 0.2% to fundraising.

 History

 Phil Harvey, the founder of DKT, became interested in family planning in 1968 while working on emergency food relief for CARE International in India.
 In 1970, he and his fellow University of North Carolina student Tim Black founded the business Adam & Eve in order to finance their charitable activities, and also founded the non-profit health organization Population Services International that same year.
 DKT International, named for D.K.
 Tyagi, an early pioneer of family planning in India, was founded in 1989.
-DKT has grown rapidly over the years; its revenue from selling contraceptives increased from US$4.5 million in 1996 to $167.7 million in 2020, and its couple years of protection increased from 5.7 million in 2002 to 54.2 million in 2021.
+DKT has grown rapidly over the years; its revenue from selling contraceptives increased from US$4.5 million in 1996 to $167.7 million in 2020, and its couple years of protection increased from 5.7 million in 2002 to 70 million in 2025.

 In 2006, DKT International refused to take the U.S. government's anti-prostitution pledge, feeling the pledge would interfere with its HIV/AIDS services worldwide.
 DKT challenged the pledge as a violation of First Amendment rights, with the support of the American Civil Liberties Union (ACLU).
 Judge Emmet G. Sullivan ruled in favor of DKT in the District Court for the District of Columbia on 18 May 2006, but the D.C.
 Court of Appeals reversed the decision on 27 February 2007.

 In 2013, a different organization successfully challenged the pledge before the U.S. Supreme Court in Agency for International Development v.
 Alliance for Open Society International, Inc.